-The Department of Engineering Technology offers both bachelor degree programs and a Master of Science in Technology (MST) degree.
-At the undergraduate level we offer majors in Engineering Technology, Industrial Technology, Construction Science and Management, and Concrete Industry Management.
-Several specialized areas of study are available under the Engineering Technology major including Mechanical Engineering Technology, Manufacturing Engineering Technology, Electrical Engineering Technology, Construction Engineering Technology, and Environmental Engineering Technology.
-At the graduate level, the MST degree offers Manufacturing, Construction, and General specializations.
+The Department of Engineering Technology offers both bachelor degree programs and a Master of Science (MS) degree.
+At the undergraduate level we offer Bachelor of Science (BS) majors in Construction Science and Management, Concrete Industry Management and Technology Management with specializations in Electronics Technology, Manufacturing Technology and Teacher Certification in Technology Education.
+We also offer a Bachelor of Science in Technology (BST) with a major in Engineering Technology with several specialized areas of study including Mechanical Engineering Technology, Manufacturing Engineering Technology, Electrical Engineering Technology, Construction Engineering Technology, and Environmental Engineering Technology.
+At the graduate level, the Master of Science (MS) degree with major in Technology Management offers specializations in Construction Management, Manufacturing Management and Industrial Management.
 Complete descriptions of these degree programs, including the curricula and courses, can be found on the site.

 Historically our students have had little difficulty securing employment upon graduation.
 In almost all cases, our graduates take positions in industry that correspond to the particular major or specialized area of study they pursued while a student with us.
-Each year our students are afforded the opportunity to participate in at least three on-campus career fairs.
-One of these events focuses on careers in the manufacturing industry or with other engineering and high-technology firms.
+Each year our students are afforded the opportunity to participate in at least four on-campus career fairs.
+Two of these events focus on careers in the manufacturing industry or with other engineering and high-technology firms.
 The other two job fairs revolve around the construction and concrete industries.
-These career fairs provide our juniors and seniors an excellent opportunity to network with potential employers and to interview for both summer internships and permanent positions.
+These career fairs provide our sophomores, juniors and seniors an excellent opportunity to network with potential employers and to interview for both summer internships and permanent positions.

 Our faculty maintain currency in their respective fields of expertise through continual engagement in applied research and scholarship, and through professional development activities.
-Over just the past three years department faculty have succeeded in securing upwards of $500,000 in external funding from federal and state agencies and from educational foundations.
+The department faculty are actively engaged in the execution of external grants and contracts in excess of $1,000,000, which have been awarded by federal and state agencies, industrial partners, and educational foundations.
 Our faculty have also been very active in publishing the results of their research in scholarly journals.
 The department is fortunate to be the professional home of such dedicated faculty members who take their commitment to higher education so seriously.

 As an applied discipline, Engineering Technology is committed to experiential learning and exploration.
 The Roy F. Mitte building, which is home to the department, houses 19 well equipped, technical laboratories where students put into practice the principles learned in their classes.
 Learning by doing is fundamental to who we are, and students can expect to spend a significant portion of their time in a laboratory setting.
 As you explore our site, take a few moments to notice the many photographs of our exceptional facility.
 It is in these modern, well equipped laboratories that students will apply what they have learned.